tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志存储/存储类型概述_intl_en.md

-According to users' different requirements for log search latency and log processing capabilities, CLS provides two storage types: **real-time storage** and **STANDARD_IA**.
+According to users' different requirements for log search latency and log processing capabilities, CLS provides two storage types: **real-time storage** and **IA storage**.

 >!
-> - STANDARD_IA is an upgrade version of the original offline storage solution and will completely replace the offline storage solution.
+>   - As an upgraded version of the offline storage solution, IA storage will completely replace it.
-> - Currently, the STANDARD_IA solution is in beta testing and available only in Beijing, Guangzhou, Shanghai, and Hong Kong, China.
+>   - Currently, the IA storage solution is in beta testing and available only in Beijing, Guangzhou, Shanghai, and Hong Kong (China).
 If the solution is unavailable in the region of your log topic, contact [smart customer service](https://intl.cloud.tencent.com/contact-sales) for application.
-> - For STANDARD_IA in the beta phase, the fees for log write traffic and storage of log topics are exempted.
+>   - For IA storage in the beta phase, the fees for log write traffic and storage of log topics are exempted.
+(The beta phase is scheduled to end at 23:59:59 on March 31, 2022.)
 >

-## Real-time Storage
+## Real-Time Storage

-Real-time storage is suitable for users who require real-time log processing and provides log search within seconds, real-time statistical analysis, real-time monitoring, streaming consumption and other application capabilities.
+Real-time storage is suitable for users who require statistical analysis and provides log search within seconds, real-time statistical analysis, real-time monitoring, streaming consumption, and other application capabilities.

 #### Use Cases